Dino (film): Cast

+Original TV play

+The story originally debuted on TV in 1956.

+The Cleveland Plain Dealer felt Mineo "breathed real life into the role."
+The San Francisco Examiner praised Mineo's "remarkable and sensitively tough performance."

+Mineo's performance earned him an Emmy nomination.

 Production

 Producer Bernice Block made this film (her first) because she saw Reginald Rose's original television drama, then bought it because she "loved it.".

+The film was set up at Allied Artists, which had made another movie based on a Rose television script, Crime in the Streets.

 Sal Mineo and Pat DeSimmone are the only actors to reprise their roles from the original teleplay.
-Mineo’s brother, Michael Mineo, was also cast in the film as Rico.
+Mineo's brother, Michael Mineo, was also cast in the film as Rico.
 This is the only film the two appear in together.